RedCupofJoe/model-card-demo/README.md

 - Submit pull requests with enhancements
 - Share your experience using the form with real models
 - Provide feedback on the schema completeness and usability
+- Test the validation script with your model cards and report any issues

 ## Learn More